rcbops/rpc-openstack/README.md

 To configure the installation please refer to the upstream OpenStack-Ansible documentation regarding basic [system setup](https://docs.openstack.org/project-deploy-guide/openstack-ansible/pike/configure.html).

+##### Artifact Setup

 Prior to running the OpenStack-Ansible playbooks ensure your system(s) are using the latest artifacts.
-To ensure all hosts have the same artifacts run the RPC-OpenStack playbook `site-artifacts.yml`.
+To ensure all hosts have are using the same artifacted release, run the `site-artifacts.yml` playbook.

 ``` shell
 cd /opt/rpc-openstack